 Determine the type of water pipes in your home.
-Most homes use copper water pipes, but some use CPVC or crosslinked polyethylene (PEX).
+Most homes use copper water pipes, but some use CPVC or cross-linked polyethylene (PEX).
 Use fittings appropriate for the type of pipe in your home.
 Do not use iron or PVC pipe.

-Connect the cold water supply using 3/4 inch National Pipe Thread "NPT" to the fitting marked "C" (COLD).
+Connect the cold water supply using 3/4 inch National Pipe Thread "NPT" to the fitting marked "COLD".

 For ease of removing the water heater for service or replacement, connect the water pipes with a coupling called a union.
-We recommend using a dielectric-type union (available from Lowe's).
+We recommend using a dielectric-type union (available from your local plumbing supplier).
 Dielectric unions can help prevent corrosion caused by tiny electric currents common in copper water pipes and can help extend the life of the water heater.